High Vis: Guided Tour (2024–present)

 In September 2024 the band contributed to the song "Stomach" from the Corpus II Ep 2 by New York band Show Me the Body.
 They were set to tour the US and Canada with Militarie Gun, but had to cancel the tour when Sayle required emergency surgery.

-In June 2025, it was announced the band would support Turnstile on the European dates of the Never Enough Tour.
+In June 2025, it was announced the band would support Turnstile on the European dates of the Never Enough Tour starting in September 2025, and ending in January 2026.
+In November 2025 they filmed a five song set of Seattle-based radio station KEXP-FM, which was released on YouTube.

 Musical style and influences

 Their music has been categorised by critics as hardcore punk, indie rock, post-punk and post-hardcore, incorporating elements of Britpop, oi!, house music, dance music, gothic rock, punk rock, baggy, psychedelic music, shoegaze and Madchester.

 Their music makes use of jangly guitar and hardcore style drum playing.
 Sayle's vocals are often more similar to hardcore's shouted vocals than standard singing, while also emphasising his scouse accent.
 The band's lyrics early on were angry and expressed hopelessness, while later on often discuss pushing through a traumatic upbringing to better oneself.
 In a 2023 interview, Sayle reflected that since 2020, "A lot of the subject matter [of his lyrics became] just things that I was kind of reflecting on in therapy", also stating in a Paste magazine article he believes "It's really easy to hide behind anger if you play in a hardcore band...
 That’s easy.
 Standing there, just having a microphone and singing is hard".
 Class struggle is also a common theme in their lyrics, as are references to the singer's Merseyside upbringing, such as the song "0151" named for the county's dialling code.

 In an article for Stereogum, writer Will Richards called their music "For hardcore fans wanting something a little sweeter or indie fans after some crunch or grit".
 Revolver writer Eli Enis likened them to "what the Stone Roses would sound like if they were on Dischord Records".
 Rolling Stone writer Sophie Porter said they merge the "tightly wound energy and seething passion of hardcore, softened (albeit slightly) with a post-punk maturity and a dash of Britpop idealism".
 Brooklyn Vegan said of Blending "the band really found their sound, dropping a pin in mid-’90s Manchester, part Happy Mondays, part Oasis, and more than a little of the Verve's stadium atmospherics in there too, all filtered through their hard-charging, aggressive past."
 Loud and Quiet writer Dominic Haley described their sound as "a frankly out-there melding of Judge style Youth Crew, Sisters of Mercy-like goth and '90s Britpop".

 They have cited influences including Gang of Four, the Stone Roses, the Cure, Bauhaus, Wipers, the U.K. Subs, Chromatics, Hüsker Dü, the Chameleons and the Sound.